pranav-prakash/RokuCast/README.md

 Once installed, navigate to any site containing html5 content [this site](https://people.mozilla.org/~mfinkle/casting/test.html) for example, and you will see a brown download icon appear in the URL bar.
 Click on that, select the video to cast, and enter the IP address for your roku.

+## Supported Formats / Limitations

+Supports mp4 videos (which is the vast majority of html5 content)

+Works on nearly all websites utilizing an html5 video player

 ## Bugs/Todo:

 Currently does not support YouTube